sowrabh-msft/adaptivecards-v2-docs/README.md

 Auto Refresh ensures that the users have a consistent experience by fetching the latest state of the card before showing it to the user.
 It is recommended that you  include refresh section whenever you use `Action.Execute` in the card.

-Refresh contains an action property `action`  of type `Action.Execute` and `userIds` property - an array of user IDs for who the auto refresh is enabled.
+Refresh contains an action property `action`  of type `Action.Execute` and `userIds` property - an array of user IDs for whom auto refresh is enabled.

 The size of `userIds` should not exceed 5 as per current limit.